Editor's Note: This story originally appeared on Living on the Cheap.

-There are a host of things you can do on Black Friday that don’t involve fighting crowds or shelling out a lot of dough.
+There are a host of things you can do on the day after Thanksgiving that don’t involve fighting crowds or shelling out a lot of dough.

 Here’s a sampling of things to do and places to go besides the mall, and many are free.

 All national parks and historic sites are typically open on Black Friday.
 While administrative offices may be closed, visitors centers, museums and sites are normally open.

 Explore a park

 Find one you haven’t yet visited in your own town, or a nearby town.
 Parks in most states and municipalities are open 365 days a year.

 Go for a walk, jog or bike ride to burn off those Turkey Day calories.

 Many zoos are open year-round, holidays included.
 This time of year, you will also find zoos with holiday light displays, which really bring the place to life as it starts to get dark.